 Medicinal Storage Methods:

-There are four main ways to preserve herbs for medicine (that I know of):
+There are four main ways to preserve herbs for medicine (that I know of):-in glycerin

 -in oil